rajrajhans/phoenix-elixir-nix-starter/README.md

 - Installing nix and direnv is required.
 - Clone this repo and `cd` into it.
-- Execute `run init` in the terminal.
+- Execute `direnv allow` in the terminal.
 - Execute `help` in the terminal to see the available commands.
 - Execute `run deps` in the terminal to install dependencies.
 - To customize this for your Phoenix project, you have two options: